-Covid Safety: we have taken the necessary steps to welcome you back to Kino in as safe a way as possible.
-We have undertaken risks assessments for all aspects of our business and you will notice the changes that we have made as soon as you arrive at the door.
+Covid Safety: we have taken the necessary steps to welcome you back to Kino in as safe a way as possible in accordance with Government guidance.
+We have undertaken risks assessments for all aspects of our business.

-You are required to wear a face covering when moving around Kino and in the cinema, unless you are consuming food and drink – a glass of wine or a beer is still allowed!
+Whilst no longer mandatory, we request that you continue to wear a face covering when moving around Kino and in the cinema, unless you are consuming food and drink.
 When seated in the cafe-bar or on the terrace, a face covering is not required.

-In the cinema, seats have been left free (marked with an ‘R’ on the seat map) to allow for 1m+ social distancing between households and bubbles and to create a maximum available capacity of 50%.
-Kino is required to do this by law so please sit in the seat numbers shown on your ticket.
+In the cinema, all our screenings on a Monday have seats that have been left free (marked with an ‘R’ on the seat map) to allow for social distancing between groups so please sit in the seat numbers shown on your ticket.

-Please sanitise your hands when you arrive and leave and wash your hands regularly, especially after using the toilet facilities.
+Please sanitise your hands and wash your hands regularly, especially after using the toilet facilities.

 Please take your rubbish with you when leaving the cinema and place in the bin, and put any reusable glasses in the area provided next to the bin.

-We operate table service in the cafe-bar and on the terrace – a member of the Kino team will show you to your table, take your order, deliver your food and drink to you and take contactless payment.
+We aim to provide table service in the cafe-bar and on the terrace – a member of the Kino team will show you to your table, take your order, deliver your food and drink to you and take contactless payment.